 In conjunction with the Radcliffe Science Libraries we produced a short film using virtual reality to immerse the viewer into the clinical environment.

-To view the film please click on the link below.
+To view the film please click below.